JuliaLang/julia/doc/manual/metaprogramming.rst

-The ``head`` is a symbol identifying the kind of expression, and ``args`` is an array of subexpressions, which may be symbols referencing the values of variables at evaluation time, may be nested ``Expr`` objects, or may be actual values of objects.
+The ``head`` is a symbol identifying the kind of expression, and ``args`` is an array of subexpressions, which may be symbols referencing the values of variables at evaluation time, may be nested :obj:`Expr` objects, or may be actual values of objects.
 The ``typ`` field is used by type inference to store type annotations, and can generally be ignored.

-There is special syntax for "quoting" code (analogous to quoting strings) that makes it easy to create expression objects without explicitly constructing ``Expr`` objects.
+There is special syntax for "quoting" code (analogous to quoting strings) that makes it easy to create expression objects without explicitly constructing :obj:`Expr` objects.
 There are two forms: a short form for inline expressions using ``:`` followed by a single expression, and a long form for blocks of code, enclosed in ``quote ... end``.
 Here is an example of the short form used to quote an arithmetic expression: